Applicita/Meadow-Guidance/README.md

 ## Stay Connected

-Follow us on [GitHub][Your GitHub Profile Link](https://github.com/Applicita) and [LinkedIn][Your LinkedIn Profile](https://www.linkedin.com/company/applicita-limited) to stay updated with the latest additions and updates to the repository.
+Follow us on [GitHub](https://github.com/Applicita) and [LinkedIn](https://www.linkedin.com/company/applicita-limited) to stay updated with the latest additions and updates to the repository.

 ## License